iarsystems/bx-github-ci/README.md

 Once the importing process is complete, a message will show up `Your new repository <organization>/<repo> is ready`.
 The message will provide a link to jump to the new repository.

 ## GitHub Actions pipeline example
 On your private repository, navigate to the [`.github/workflows/bxarm.yaml`](.github/workflows/bxarml.yaml) script.
-This file uses the [GitHub-flavored YAML syntax](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) to describe a pipeline containing multiple jobs found in a typical embedded firmware project. series of jobs relevant to the  job that runs on a __self-hosted runner__ called "iarbuild" with 3 steps to build the projects in the sequence `library`, `componentA` and `componentB`, after the repository is checked out:
+This file uses the [GitHub-flavored YAML syntax](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) to describe a pipeline containing multiple jobs found in a typical embedded firmware project.

 ![image](https://github.com/felipe-iar/bx-github-ci/assets/54443595/3c27634b-3d6b-4407-91e5-7024a5c22c9b)